movebank/movebank-api-doc/movebank-api.md

 Results will be the same as in the previous example, but filtered for only the studies for which `i_am_owner` contains `TRUE`.

 ### Get descriptions of entities in a study
 When you have a certain study of interest, you can access information contained in that study using the study’s Movebank ID (available in [the Study Details](https://www.movebank.org/node/1942#study_details)).
 You can obtain information for the following entity types: `study`, `individual`, `tag`, `deployment`, and `event`.
 The event entities contain actual sensor measurements, while the deployment, individual, and tag entities contain descriptive information about the animals, tags, and deployments (i.e. of tags on animals) in the study.
 In Movebank we refer to the latter information as "[reference data](https://www.movebank.org/2381#metadata)".
-For the examples that follow we will use the study "Galapagos Albatrosses" (study ID 2911040) which is fully available to the public.
+For the examples that follow we will use the study [Galapagos Albatrosses](https://www.movebank.org/panel_embedded_movebank_webapp?gwt_fragment=page=studies,path=study2911040) (study ID 2911040; [Cruz et al. 2013](https://doi.org/10.5441/001/1.3hp3s250) which is fully available to the public.

 #### Get a description about a study
 `https://www.movebank.org/movebank/service/direct-read?entity_type=study&study_id=2911040`